-This form is to be completed to register LCF project expenditure with ENTRUST before the expenditure takes place.
-To the back of each of these forms, the relevant Form 2 Object Specific appendix must be affixed depending on the LCF object that applies to your project proposal.
+This form is to be completed to register LCF project expenditure with ENTRUST before any expenditure of the project can take place.
+The relevant Form 2 Object Specific appendix, depending on the LCF object that applies to your project proposal, must be submitted with each Form 2.